stringer-rss/stringer/VPS.md

 Set up the database
 ===================

-Create a postgresql user to own the database stringer will use, you will need to create a password too, make a note of it.
+Create a postgresql user to own the database Stringer will use, you will need to create a password too, make a note of it.

     sudo -u postgres createuser -D -A -P stringer